Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Syndrome extraction by group quantum Fourier transform

-\textit{Step 4.
-Measure the ancillary register.} Measure the ancillary register in the $\ket{j,m,n}$ basis, obtaining outcome $(J,M,N)$.
-To determine the post-measurement state of the data register, we substitute the output of Step 2 into Step 3 and project onto the measurement outcome.
+Measure the ancillary register in the $\ket{j,m,n}$ basis, obtaining outcome $(J, M, N)$.
+To determine the post-measurement state of the data register, we substitute the output of step 2 into step 3 and project onto the measurement outcome.
 After the group QFT, the joint state of the ancilla and data registers is

 where

 is the discrete approximation to the operator